 FDIC Advisory Committee on Economic Inclusion to Meet Next Week

-The advisory committee was approved by the FDIC Board of Directors in November 2006 to provide the FDIC with advice and recommendations on important initiatives focused on expanding access to banking services for underserved populations.
-For more information about the committee and its initiatives, visit http://economicinclusion.gov/ or http://www.fdic.gov/about/comein/.
+The Advisory Committee was established by the FDIC Board of Directors in November 2006 to provide the FDIC with advice and recommendations on important initiatives focused on expanding access to banking services for underserved populations.
+For more information about the Committee and its initiatives, visit http://economicinclusion.gov/ or http://www.fdic.gov/about/comein/.

-Congress created the Federal Deposit Insurance Corporation in 1933 to restore public confidence in the nation's banking system.
-The FDIC insures deposits at the nation's banks and savings associations, 6,182 as of December 31, 2015.
+Congress created the Federal Deposit Insurance Corporation in 1933 to restore public confidence in the nation?s banking system.
+The FDIC insures deposits at the nation?s banks and savings associations, 5,787 as of June 30, 2017.
 It promotes the safety and soundness of these institutions by identifying, monitoring and addressing risks to which they are exposed.
-The FDIC receives no federal tax dollars—insured financial institutions fund its operations.
+The FDIC receives no federal tax dollars?insured financial institutions fund its operations.

 FDIC press releases and other information are available on the Internet at www.fdic.gov, by subscription electronically (go to www.fdic.gov/about/subscriptions/index.html) and may also be obtained through the FDIC?s Public Information Center (877-275-3342 or 703-562-2200).
 PR-79-2017